Does food lately hurt going down your chest and you can’t help but wonder if this means cancer?

 Cancer can cause chest pain depending on where the tumor is located.

 For instance, lung cancer can actually cause chest pain.
 So can bone cancer and lymphoma (cancer of the lymph nodes).

 However, we are talking specifically about pain or discomfort WHILE food is going down your chest.

-“Odynophagia is pain caused by food traveling down in the chest,” says Franjo Vladic, MD, a board certified gastroenterologist with Center for Digestive Health and Endoscopy Center in Ohio, whom I consulted with for this article.
+“Odynophagia is pain caused by food traveling down in the chest,” says Franjo Vladic, MD, a board certified gastroenterologist with Center for Digestive Health and Endoscopy Center in Ohio.

 Why can food going down your chest sometimes hurt?